sara5491/ArchiveTheAdventure/TESTING.md

 ## KNOWN ISSUES

-* On mobile devices, the search label currently covers two lines.
+* On some smaller devices, the search label currently covers two lines.

 ![Screenshot of search label](documentation/search-issue.png)